Program Goal: Stabilize and revitalize Minnesota’s traditional mixed-income neighborhoods.

 In the early 2000s, Minnesota was in the middle of a housing crisis – one marked by strong job growth and high housing costs.
 In this environment, Greater Minnesota Housing Fund launched the Building Better Neighborhoods program, which provided practical solutions for increasing the supply of affordable housing while reviving traditional and compact neighborhood design with better access to services and amenities.

-Since then, small cities and towns have had to pull themselves out of a crisis of disinvestment in their traditional neighborhoods during the Great Recession.
-Communities now are recovering from the lack of investment with the goal of becoming economically stable and healthy.
+Since Building Better Neighborhoods was published, small cities and towns have had to pull themselves out of a crisis of disinvestment in their traditional neighborhoods during the Great Recession.
+Communities have had to recover from the lack of investment with the goal of becoming economically stable and healthy.

 - Targeted neighborhood-based planning and design.